Emelloul98/Calendar-Web-Application/README.md

-Here's the README file for your project based on the provided HTML, CSS, and JavaScript code:

----

 # Calendar Web Application

 A dynamic calendar web application built using HTML, CSS, and JavaScript.
 This application allows users to navigate through months, view events, and add new events to specific dates.